Niatruc/NPPG/README.md

 	alias_method :build_arp_pac, :build_pac_from_str
 end
 ```
-If you execute the code `ARPP.build_pac_from_str(pkt.body)` (`pkt.body` means the acsii format data of a network packet), the instance of ARPP class (for example, pac1) will be created, and then you could get the fields' value of each protocol by accessing the member of pac1:
+If you execute the code `ARPP.build_pac_from_str(pkt.body)` (`pkt.body` means the acsii format data of a network packet), the instance of ARPP class (for example, pac1) will be created, and then you could get the fields' value of each protocol by accessing the members of pac1:
 ```ruby
 pac1 = ARPP.build_pac_from_str(pkt.body)